Paula Rego, Secrets & Stories: Plot

-In the film Rego confessed to having always suffered from depression.
+In the film, Rego confessed to having always suffered from depression.
 She recalled being afraid of everything as a child, a terror that continued.
-In 2006–7, when she was fighting a particularly bad spell of depression, she tried to 'draw her way out'.
-The result was 12 large pastels which she locked away, afraid that looking at them again might cause the depression to return.
-Nick asked his mother whether, now that 10 years had passed, she would show him on camera.
-She agreed and in a private moment of reflection Rego explains how the pictures illustrated her depression.
+In 2006–2007, when she was fighting a particularly bad spell of depression, she tried to 'draw her way out'.
+The result was twelve large pastels which she locked away, afraid that looking at them might cause the depression to return.
+Nick asked his mother whether, now that 10 years had passed, would she be willing to show the paintings on camera.
+She agreed, and in a private moment of reflection, Rego explained how the paintings illustrated her depression.

 After the death of Rego's father in 1966, Willing took over his business, a specialist electronics factory.
-Despite being an artist with limited Portuguese and no experience of electrical engineering he mortgaged the family home to invest in the company.
+Despite being an artist with limited Portuguese and no experience of electrical engineering, he mortgaged the family home to invest in the company.
 Rego reflected on how she should have stopped him, as this was followed by a brutal bankruptcy in which they lost everything.

 To make matters worse, Victor was diagnosed with multiple sclerosis, a gradual paralysing disease.
 The family moved to London, – penniless – and Rego sunk into one of her most debilitating periods of depression.
 Her work 'went downhill' as Willing's illness got worse and their relationship suffered.
-But she kept at it, every day, working hard despite a uninterested art market.
+Yet, she kept working, every day, working hard despite an uninterested art market.

-The breakthrough didn't come until 1980 when Paula's work underwent a revolution.
-She started to use her personal life again, exploring her fantasies, fears and disappointments in her work, just as she had done as a child.
-These pictures – about Victor, her family, her lovers – drew the attention of art critics and dealers, and in 1986 Rego signed with Marlborough Fine Art, one of the world's leading modern art galleries.
-Ironically, her greatest success didn't come until Willing's death in 1988, a major retrospective in London's Serpentine Gallery, which cemented Rego as one of the most important women artists of her generation.
+The breakthrough came in 1980 when Paula's work underwent a revolution.
+She started to use her personal life again, exploring her fantasies, fears, and disappointments in her work, just as she had done as a child.
+These paintings – about Victor, her family, her lovers – drew the attention of art critics and dealers, and in 1986, Rego signed with Marlborough Fine Art, one of the world's leading modern art galleries.
+Ironically, her greatest success did not come until Willing's death in 1988, a major retrospective in London's Serpentine Gallery, which cemented Rego as one of the most important women artists of her generation.

-Looking back at this time, it feels almost as if Willing's death helped to release Rego's greater potential.
-She explored more complex and sophisticated themes, but even then, Willing remained at the heart of her work, in series such as the famous Dog Woman pictures in which she tried to come to terms with their difficult relationship, and The Crime of Father Amaro which brought back her formative experiences at the Slade.
-Feminist writers such as Germaine Greer and Marina Warner heralded Rego as artist who changed the role of women artists for ever.
+Looking back, it feels almost as if Willing's death helped to release Rego's potential.
+She explored more complex and sophisticated themes, but even then, Willing remained at the heart of her work, in a series such as the famous Dog Woman pictures in which she tried to come to terms with their difficult relationship, and The Crime of Father Amaro, which brought back her formative experiences at the Slade.
+Feminist writers such as Germaine Greer and Marina Warner heralded Rego as an artist who changed the role of women artists forever.

-Throughout, there is also a sense that Nick Willing is not only trying to rediscover Rego's life, better understand her pictures and tell her story, but also trying to get close to a mother who had often felt distant.
-For him the greatest revelation came at the end, when he asks her what is it that, after all she has achieved, she's most proud of.